8 steps to apply for financial aid for college

-- Diver's License Number — don't worry if you don't have one
+- Driver's License Number — don't worry if you don't have one

-- Tax records you filed for your previous year's taxes — a copy of your W-2 or 1040 tax forms are perfect
+- Federal tax records filed for your previous year's taxes — a copy of your W-2 or 1040 tax forms are perfect

-- If you don't have one, you'll need to create an FSA ID.
-You can request one at fsaid.ed.gov.
+- If you don't an FSA ID, you'll need to request one at fsaid.ed.gov.